William Macintyre: GB3 Championship

 After Macintyre's successes in F4, he moved up to Hitech's GB3 team to become one of their three drivers for the 2024 season.
 During his debut round at Oulton Park, Macintyre won the reverse-grid race three after making numerous overtakes and the race leader's retirement on the final lap.
 At the next round at Silverstone Circuit, Macintyre finished on the podium in third for race one, and took his second victory of the season during race three after battling with Ugo Ugochukwu.
 He claimed another win during a chaotic reverse-grid race three at Circuit de Spa-Francorchamps.
 Macintyre finished in second during race two at the Hungaroring, but was promoted to second after second place finisher Tymek Kucharczyk was disqualified.
 He finished in third during race three at Donington Park.
 He finished the season in fifth, securing a total of three wins, six podiums, and 376 points.

 For his 2025 campaign, Macintyre switched to Elite Motorsport for his second GB3 campaign.
 He won the reverse-grid race three during the first round at Silverstone over Hitech's Keanu Al Azhari.
 After taking the lead on the first lap, Macintyre finished in second during race three at Zandvoort behind Hugo Schwarze.
 He finished in second during race one at the Hungaroring.

 Cancer diagnosis

 In September 2025, Macintyre announced that he is ending his season prematurely following diagnoses of lung and brain cancer.
-He is receiving treatment at Milton Keynes Hospital, and has received support from numerous high profile individuals and drivers involved in motorsport including Max Verstappen, Kimi Antonelli,Susie Wolff, Bianca Bustamante,Gianmarco Pradel and Alex Ninovic.
-With every GB3 car from the Donington Park GB3 round the next round after Macintyre's announcement carrying a #TeamWill37 sticker just behind the halo which the cars would carry to the end of the season.
-With Freddie Slater also carrying the sticker during the 2025 Macau Grand Prix.
+He is receiving treatment at Milton Keynes Hospital, and has received support from numerous high profile individuals and drivers involved in motorsport including Max Verstappen, Kimi Antonelli, Susie Wolff, Bianca Bustamante, Gianmarco Pradel and Alex Ninovic.
+Every GB3 car from the Donington Park GB3 round the next round after Macintyre's announcement carried a #TeamWill37 sticker just behind the halo which the cars would carried to the end of the season.
+Freddie Slater also carried the sticker during the 2025 Macau Grand Prix.